lizadaly/a-physical-book/README.md

 For each page, one of a dozen transformations is applied to give the text varying physical properties, such as mass, acceleration, collision, or opacity.

 On page load, the requested chapter number is rendered, the transformation is assigned, and the world is allowed to run.
-A Selenium wrapper script calls all 500 chapters in succession, taking a screenshot at a random point in the animation:
+A Selenium wrapper script calls all 500 pages in succession, taking a screenshot at a random point in the animation:

 <img src="examples/animation.gif">